Feeding a Raw Diet: Getting Started

 A good way to find out if your dog is coping well with bone feeding is to take a look after they have been to the toilet!
 If there is bone in their poo then the digestive system isn’t quite ready – go back to simple meat meals and try again with bone when both you and your pet are ready.

-Week 4 - Complete the raw diet
+Week 4 - Complete the Raw Dog Food Diet

 Your pet has now enjoyed soft boney meals - next you can begin adding harder bones such as lamb ribs.
 We recommend that for each bone meal you feed, the next meal cotains more bone-free meats to balance it out.